 It helps businesses to run more efficiently and effectively.
 For example, with a CRM like Hubspot, businesses can manage all their customer data in one place.

-With digital technologies, businesses can connect with customers and partners in new ways.
+With technologies, businesses can connect with customers and partners in new ways.
 For example, businesses can reach a global audience through online marketing and social media platforms.

 New Markets and Opportunities

 It creates opportunities for businesses to enter new markets or tap into new segments.
+Increased digital capabilities will create more product demand in the market.

 It leads to increased innovation as companies compete to offer the best products and services.